OpenLibMathSeq/IntegerSequences.jl/docs/src/developerguide.md

 ## Module format

 ```
-    # This file is part of Sequences.
+    # This file is part of IntegerSequences.
     # Copyright Name.
 License is MIT.

     (@__DIR__) ∉ LOAD_PATH && push!(LOAD_PATH, (@__DIR__))